-3) The “Spoken archives Award” of 1 000€ granted by the BnF / Bibliothèque Nationale de France – François Mitterrand.
-It will award an author or group of authors claiming creative freedom in collecting and/or manufacturing the speech (without any language restriction).
+3) The “Spoken Archives Award” of 1 000€ granted by the Bibliothèque Nationale de France – François Mitterrand.
+It will award an author or group of authors claiming creative freedom in collecting and/or manufacturing the spoken word (without any language restriction).

-4) The “Field recording Award” of 1 000€ is granted by the ” Musée de la Camargue” (Arles).
-It will award an author or group of authors claiming creative freedom in exploring the sound of nature, and interaction between humans and the environnement.
+4) The “Field Recording Award” of 1 000€ is granted by the Musée Réattu (Arles Fine arts museum).
+It will award an author or group of authors claiming creative freedom in exploring the sound of nature, and interaction between humans and the environement.

-5) The “Pierre Schaeffer Discovery Award” of 500€ (for the finalized production) and several Phonurgia Nova Workshops (for the projects) during summer 2020.
-This category is only open for authors less than 30 years old at the date of the competition.
-If you submit a work or a project in this category you must be born after July 15, 1989.
+5) The “Pierre Schaeffer Discovery Award” of 500€ (for the finalised production) and several Phonurgia Nova Workshops (for the projects) during summer 2021.
+This category is only open for authors less than 30 years old at the date of the competition deadline.
+If you submit a work or a project in this category you must be born after July 5, 1991.

-In addition, 3 residencies will be granted for innovating projects, submitted as scripts, in these various areas.
-These residencies will take place at GRM/INA (Paris), GMVL (Lyon), Euphonia (Marseille), Art Zoyd (Valenciennes, France), La Muse en Circuit (Alfortville, France ) and Phonurgia Nova (Arles).
-The discussions of the jury are open to the public during two listening days (28th and 29th of September at the BnF).
-The final Jury decisions are not subject to appeal.
+In addition, 6 residencies will be granted for innovate projects, submitted as scripts, in these various areas.
+These residencies will take place at GRM/INA (Paris), GMEM (Marseille), Euphonia (Marseille), Art Zoyd (Valenciennes, France), La Muse en Circuit (Alfortville, France ) and Phonurgia Nova (Arles).
+The discussions of the jury are open to the public during four listening days (2>3 of October at the BnF).
+The final jury decisions are not subject to appeal.
 The awarded works and some others works belonging to the final selection will be offered to the members of the EBU European Broadcasting Union, and to the French radio non-profit networks, for one free broadcast per station.
-The broadcasts will be declared to the respective author’s rights organizations.
+The broadcasts will be declared to the respective author’s rights organisations.

 #04 HOW TO APPLY

-Each entry must be filled out in English or in French, and drop audio files on the following website Dropbox.
-Download our guideline here.
+Each entry must be completed in English or in French, and drop audio files submitted via the following Dropbox link.
+Download our guidelines here.

 Each submission must include:

-1 – a biography of the author(s) and general information concerning his (their) habitual manner of working.
+1 – a biography of the author(s) and general information concerning their habitual manner of working.

-2 – an authorization to participate from the production or the co-authors of the works submitted
+2 – an authorisation to participate from the production or the co-authors for the submitted works

 3 – a short description of the submitted work